How to Prepare for a Flood

 - Extend downspouts away from your home's foundation.

-- Install a sump pump with battery backup (this keeps groundwater from entering your home).
+- Install a sump pump with battery backup or look into other ways to improve basement drainage and keep groundwater from entering your home.

 - Take pre-flood pictures for possible claim purposes and store them in a safe place.